-During the last years tourism and travelling became more and more popular.
+During the last years, tourism and traveling became more and more popular.
 We all love to travel, collect experiences and explore new places.
-The environmental impact of travelling more often is huge if you take in consideration for example all the transports that you use or all the food, drinks you buy.
+The environmental impact of traveling more often is huge if you take into consideration, for example, all the transports that you use or all the food, drinks you buy.
 A lot of places are getting dirty because of the tourists, and sometimes global tourism can destroy the living place of the locals.
 We would like to share with you some tips and tricks that helped us to travel more sustainable and minimize our environmental impact whilst traveling.
 Here are our tips for sustainable traveling!

 1. Don’t buy plastic bottles - Bring your own filter bottle.